Cart 0

 Guide d'achat : tout savoir sur l'Or - Lauredi

-Gold, discovered more than 5,000 years ago, has always been more than just a metal.
-It is deeply anchored in the history of humanity, marking entire eras and civilizations with its rarity, its brilliance and its malleability.
-Here's a look at the major periods and the meaning of gold over time:
+Gold, discovered more than 5,000 years ago, has always been more than a simple metal.
+It is deeply rooted in human history, marking entire eras and civilizations through its rarity, brilliance, and malleability.
+Here is an overview of the major periods and the significance of gold over time:

-The use of gold dates back to the Neolithic period (around 4,000 BC), when the first sedentary civilizations began to exploit this shiny metal.
-The first ornaments discovered, notably in Bulgaria in the Varna necropolis, reveal that gold was already used to signify high social status.
-It was appreciated not only for its beauty, but also for its rarity, which made it a symbol of power.
+The use of gold dates back to the Neolithic period (around 4,000 BC), when the first settled civilizations began to work this gleaming metal.
+The earliest adornments discovered, notably in Bulgaria at the Varna necropolis, reveal that gold was already used to signify high social status.
+It was valued not only for its beauty, but also for its rarity, which made it a symbol of power.

 2. Antiquity: gold as a symbol of royalty and divinity